Yes, it is possible to slow down aging.

 5. Cultivate a positive mindset

 Happiness, stress reduction, and having a purpose and goals in life (feeling useful) all contribute to longer lifespans.
 Studies show that people who are happy, meditate or have goals (even as simple as taking care of a pet) live longer.

 Humans are social animals.
 We need each other.
 When we are among friends and family, we feel good because the body produces all kinds of substances that have beneficial effects, such as endorphins and serotonin.

 Loneliness induces inflammation and activates stress hormones like cortisol that damage the body (R).
 Studies show that people who are social live longer, healthier lives.

 8. Challenge your mind every day

 Your brain is like a muscle, the less you use it, the more it languishes.
 Train your brain daily to keep it healthy.

 Explore new neighborhoods, museums, cities, or countries.
 Learn a new language, or follow a cooking, programming, or gardening course.
 Play chess, bridge, mastermind, or any other game that requires some brainpower.

-Download brain training apps on your smartphone.
+Download brain-training apps on your phone.
 Be open to new experiences and challenges.
-Take on challenging tasks, they are great learning experiences and train your brain.
+Take on challenging tasks;, they are great learning experiences and train your brain.

 We provide tips to keep your mind in optimal health here.